florianprs/Control_of_the_Youtube_Stream/README.md

 # Control_of_the_Youtube_Stream

 The goal of this project is to remote activate a Youtube Stream from a Raspberry Pi 2 or 3.
-You can use a smartphone or a computer for example.
+You can use your smartphone or your computer as a controller for example.
+This video shows the final version of this tutorial : https://youtu.be/l9Hk3dre_84

 ## What you will need